RodricoSBlackmanII/TTRPG-Vault/Library/Alrathion - The End's Fall/Places/Planets/Tetrun/Continents/Alrathion/Government/Hierarchy.md

 ### The Great Council

 This is a group of highly influential beings, seeking to protect their own interest firstly and the people of Alrathion secondly.
-They are the only beings of Alrathion that are in contact with the Troi.
 They are composed of one representative from each magical family and 2 representatives that are "for the people".
 They hold the highest authority in the country.

 ### The Circuit

 A circuit of lesser judges, lawmakers, and disciplinarians.